 “Would you recommend our hospital to a friend or family member?”

-If they are open to recommending your service to a friend or a family member, you can safely assume that they are extremely satisfied with your service.
+If they are open to recommending your service to a friend or family member, you can safely assume they are delighted with it.

-Give the chance for your patients to add comments in the survey so that they can add their feelings in their own words instead of relying upon the choice that you give them.
-It will help them articulate what they feel in graphic detail so that you have a clear picture of what is bothering them.
+Give a chance to add comments in the survey so they can add their feelings in their own words instead of relying upon your choice.
+It will help them articulate their feelings in graphic detail so that you can clearly understand what is bothering them.

 KISS

 Keep your surveys short and simple.
-Your patients will not be happy to respond to a lot of questions that will take up their time.
+Your patients will not be happy to answer many questions that will take their time.
 When taking surveys, ensure that you follow the KISS methodology.
 Abbreviated as Keep It Short and Simple, this should be the mantra to follow when deciding on the number of questions to ask for your patient satisfaction survey.

 Ask clear questions

-In continuation with the previous point where we asked you to keep your questions short and simple, here is another piece of advice, ensure that they are clear and do not confuse the respondent.
-It should not be vague and the respondent should be able to respond to it without much of an afterthought.
+Continuing with the previous point where we asked you to keep your questions short and simple, here is another advice: ensure they are clear and do not confuse the respondent.
+It should not be vague, and the respondent should be able to respond without much of an afterthought.

-Depending on the number of patients and the kind of access you have with them, it is imperative that you choose the most relevant channel in which you send the survey questions.
-While you can ask them over phone, mail or get them to your office, the smartest option would always be sending your patient satisfaction survey over email using a tool like SurveySparrow.
+Depending on the number of patients and the kind of access you have to them, you must choose the most relevant channel to which you send the survey questions.
+While you can ask them over the phone, mail, or get them to your office, the most innovative option is sending your patient satisfaction survey via a tool like SurveySparrow.

-Online survey tools not only simplify the process, but you can also view the results in different formats including graphs, pie charts, bars, etc. You can use conditional logic to segment customers based on the experiences that are unique to them.
-It is impossible to collate so much information via phone calls or in-person interviews.
+Online survey tools not only simplify the process, but you can also view the results in different formats, including graphs, pie charts, bars, etc. You can use conditional logic to segment customers based on the experiences that are unique to them.
+Collating so much information via phone calls or in-person interviews is impossible.

-In-person interviews can give you a much clearer picture but relying on them to survey a lot of patients is practically impossible.
-Draft the survey in such a way so that it takes minimum time.
+In-person interviews can give you a clearer picture, but relying on them to survey many patients is practically impossible.
+Draft the survey in such a way that it takes minimum time.

 #4 Ponder over the results